simeononsecurity/simeononsecurity.ch/content/articles/computer-file-systems-explained_-fat32,-ntfs,-exfat,-and-more/index.en.md

 File systems play a vital role in ensuring data integrity and reliability.
 They implement various mechanisms, such as journaling and error correction, to protect against data loss or corruption.
 These features are especially important in critical applications and systems where data integrity is paramount.

-Additionally, file systems enable the implementation of access control and permissions.
+Also, file systems enable the implementation of access control and permissions.
 They allow users to define who can read, write, or modify specific files or directories.
 This level of control is essential for maintaining data privacy and security.

 To sum up, file systems are important because they provide the structure, organization, data integrity, and access control necessary for efficient and secure file management.